Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

-First, leaving out $GrScale$ and using \textbf{only} $EnterGPA$ to predict the exam item fraction of F's with $N = 20,837$ gives, coefficient for $EnterGPA=-0.056, t=-35, P<0.001, R^2=0.056$.
-Including $GrScale$ with $EnterGPA$ in our model we find that the percent scales had $12.6\%\pm0.1\%$ of extra grade weight in non-zero F's compared to 4-point scales, $t=99, P<0.001$ for the variable $GrScale$, and $N=20,837$ and $R^2=0.36$ for this model.
-Controlling for student GPA did not change the fraction of shifted grade weight very much so we conclude that the extra non-zero F's under percent scale grading are not due to differences in the students in these courses.
-Finally, we note that the two courses that we have grouped together here had different amounts of grade weight shifted into non-zero F's.
-In the first course of the series (CLASP A) $8.5\%\pm0.2\%$ of grade weight was shifted into nonzero F's under percent grading and in the second course of the series (CLASP B) that number was $18.6\%\pm0.3\%$.
+For CLASP A classes this model predicts that the percent scales had $8.6\%\pm0.1\%$ of extra grade weight in non-zero F's compared to 4-point scales, $t=61, P<0.001$ for the variable $GrScale$, and $N=11,804$ and adjusted $R^2=0.30$ for this model.
+For CLASP B classes the model predicts that the percent scales had $18.0\%\pm0.2\%$ of extra grade weight in non-zero F's compared to 4-point scales, $t=86, P<0.001$ for the variable $GrScale$, and $N=9,546$ and adjusted $R^2=0.46$ for this model.
+These two results both suggest that controlling for student GPA does not change the fraction of shifted grade weight very much so we conclude that the extra non-zero F's under percent scale grading are likely not due to differences in the students in these courses.